 So before you even consider nominating your brand take a hard look at your data and be harsh on what you got.
 If you don’t have enough data to prove your case, then save your time and effort by not nominating your brand.

 Phil Johnston, Head of Strategy at Havas Worldwide mentions in his article on Mumbrella that Price Waterhouse Coopers came back to his team thrice after they made their submission for the Creative Effectiveness category.

 The requests were for verification of data and claims made in their case study.
 Auditors employed by Cannes Lion also request for the original data and documents to verify the source of the data.

 Gathering data for the nomination can be a difficult task especially when it resides with different stakeholders.
-In Phil’s case, they had to coordinate with Virgin Mobile, One Green Bean, Starcom and other partner agencies.
-You will have to be patient enough to work your way through different stakeholders involved and answer all the queries raised.
+In Phil’s case, they had to coordinate with Virgin Mobile, One Green Bean, Starcom, and other partner agencies.
+You will have to be patient enough to work your way through the different stakeholders involved and answer all the queries raised.